Understand Abstractions

 All our creations draw from our environment to make something new.
 Everything ever made is simply a remix of everything else that becomes more useful to a specific purpose.

-• Machine code is purely logic-based, compounded into 2-based numbers, so everything in computers is gradations of black-and-white true/false (excepting quantum computing).
+• Machine code is purely logic-based, compounded into 2-based numbers.
+Everything in computers, therefore, is gradations of black-and-white true/false.

-• All automation (such as programming functions) are a technical abstraction of how habits work, which mean it runs the same abstracted cycle of formation and adaptation.
-It also eventually creates catastrophe when the anticipated triggers or inputs deviate too strongly from actual triggers or inputs.
+• All automation (like as programming functions) are a technical abstraction of how habits work.
+Therefore, it runs the same abstracted cycle of formation and adaptation.
+It also eventually creates a catastrophe when anticipated triggers or inputs deviate too strongly from actual triggers or inputs.

 Some of the most brilliant hacks come from combining formerly unrelated domains:

-• Ride-sharing combines the need for people to take a one-way trip and how people are willing to work a side job.
+• Ride-sharing combines the need for a one-way trip and how people want a side job.

 • Some hackers have redirected the extra processing heat from mining crypto or machine learning to heating their home.

-• Cheap hardware (e.g., embedded systems) can be a web server, email client, plant waterer, weather station, and more.
+• Cheap hardware (e.g., embedded systems) can be a web server, email client, weather station, and more.

 But abstractions are hard

-We wish to believe the myths and follow the fashions of a brilliant solution, and smart people are extra skilled at avoiding hard work.
+We wish to believe the myths and follow the fashions of a brilliant solution to avoid working too hard.
+Smart people, in particular, have extra skill in avoiding hard work.

 The dull sausage-making of success is less exciting than the glamorous get-absurdly-rich tech entrepreneur story.
 Understanding abstractions isn’t easy, and often isn’t as stimulating, but it creates better results.